SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 ### 8. Build the project
 We're almost there.
 To make our project ready for deployment, we need to package it into a single archive which can be used a delivery unit.

-:point_right: Trigger the build process with the following command.
+:point_right: Trigger the build process with the following command, specifying "production" for the `NODE_ENV` environment variable:

 ```
 user@host:~/bookshop
-=> npm run build:mta
+=> NODE_ENV=production npm run build:mta
 ```

 > If you want to run the two commands (`cds build/all` and `mbt build -p=cf`) manually, one after the other, to see what they do, note that you'll have to use `npx` to run the `mbt` command, like this: `npx mbt build -p=cf`.
 In fact, the latest version of `mbt` has the value `cf` as the default for the `-p` ('platform') flag, so you don't actually need to specify this explicitly.